MandarGogate/av-challenge-website/getting-started/rules.md

 ## Transparency

 - Teams must submit a one page [system description](https://challenge.cogmhear.org/#/getting-started/systems-description) per entry by the 20th of June/2024.
 - Teams can also submit a paper to the AVSE challenge proceedings.
-Further information TBA.
+Further information [TBA](submission.md).
 - Teams are encouraged – but not required – to provide us with access to the system/model and to make their code open source.
 - Anonymous entries are not allowed.

-# Submission process (further details coming soon):

-Prospective authors are invited to submit either:

-- 2-page extended abstracts.
-- Full-length papers of 4-6 pages.

-AVSE challenge proceedings submission guidelines: TBA.

 ## What information can I use?